MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 ### Create environment variables for the Azure libraries

 To use the Azure settings needed by the Azure SDK libraries to access the Azure cloud, set the most common values to environment variables.
 The following commands set the environment variables to the local workstation.
 Another common mechanism is to use the `DOTENV` NPM package to create a `.env` file for these settings.
-If you plan to use a `.env`, make sure to not check the file in to source control.
+If you plan to use a `.env`, make sure to not check in the file to source control.
 Add the `.env` file to git's `.ignore` file is the standard way to ensure those settings are checked into source control.

-In the following examples the client ID is the service principal id and service principal secret.
+In the following examples, the client ID is the service principal ID and service principal secret.

 # [bash](#tab/bash)